GodotSteam/GodotSteam/README.md

 ----------
 You can [download pre-compiled versions _(currently v3.0.0)_ of this repo here](https://github.com/Gramps/GodotSteam/releases).

+**Version 3.0.1 Changes**
+- Fixed: two issues with godotsteam.cpp that causes compiling error on Linux

 **Version 3.0.0 Changes**
 - Added: all missing functions to bring GDNative version in-line with module version
 - Changed: rebuilt and restructured layout of project folder